dorythecat/MatrinatorV2/README.md

 # MatrinatorV2
 I wanted to redo my old Matrinator project, to hopefully be more useful and versatile this time >:3

+The idea is to hhave a program that can:
+- [ ] Store arbitrary size and data type matrices, efficiently and with garbage disposal, in.
+- [ ] Be able to add and substract matrices.
+- [ ] Be able to multiply by scalars and other matrices.
+- [ ] Be able to take the determinant of square matrices.
+- [ ] Be able to calculate the range of a matrix.
+- [ ] Be able to take the inverse of square matrices.
+- [ ] Do all these things efficiently enough.